Blog Articles

 Employee benefits are any form of compensation outside of the standard salary or hourly wage – and they are critical for both recruitment and retention.
 In fact, research has suggested that satisfaction with benefits can be linked to employee commitment and job satisfaction.

-But what can be challenging for HR is the way that benefits – and expectations around them – continue to expand.
-Perhaps ten years ago, medical, dental, vision and a 401(k) might have been enough to woo any candidate – but as the nature of work has changed, so have benefits.
-They’ve increased into areas impacting health and wellness: such as telemedicine or EAPs addressing mental health, and they’ve also expanded into home and family life, such as childcare benefits.
-An ideal or competitive benefits package might look completely different across industries, making it challenging for HR at small or newly-established businesses to figure out where to start.
+However, what can be challenging for HR is the way that benefits – and expectations around them – continue to expand.
+Perhaps ten years ago, medical, dental, vision, and a 401(k) might have been enough to woo any candidate – but as the nature of work has changed, so have benefits.
+They’ve expanded into areas impacting health and wellness, such as telemedicine or EAPs addressing mental health, and they’ve also expanded into home and family life, such as childcare benefits.
+An ideal or competitive benefits package might look completely different across industries, making it challenging for HR at small or newly established businesses to figure out where to start.
 Below, we’ll review some of the key “anchor” benefits as well as emerging benefits.

-Paid Time Off: This is an essential part to any benefits package, and it can come in many forms.
+This is an essential part of any benefits package, and it can come in many forms.
 While some employers opt for a set amount of paid time off to be applied for any reason, others break it down into sections such as:

 Paid sick days: These are allotted for employee illness and health-related concerns or appointments.